Mexico to recover investment in Texas refinery in 2-3 years, president says - News Break

 Mexico to recover investment in Texas refinery in 2-3 years, president says

-Mexican state oil company Petroleos Mexicanos (PEMX.UL) this week announced the purchase of a 50.1%-stake in the 340,000-barrel-per-day refinery from its partner Royal Dutch Shell (RDSa.L) for some $596 million. read more
+Mexican state oil company Petroleos Mexicanos this week announced the purchase of a 50.1%-stake in the 340,000-barrel-per-day refinery from its partner Royal Dutch Shell for some $596 million.

 About $106 million of the transaction cost will go towards paying down a January loan to Shell’s unit Shell Oil Company, and up to $490 million towards paying down the joint venture’s debt, Pemex Chief Executive Officer Octavio Romero said in a presentation at a news conference with the president.